 After six years of side hustling, I resigned last summer to go full-time as an entrepreneur.
 Shortly after, we found out we were expecting our first child.
 Plot twist!
 Our dream of starting a family was finally coming true; however, we had a lot to figure out financially.
 Wanting to take three months off to be with our newborn, how would we fund maternity leave as new entrepreneurs?
+How would we plan for maternity leave?
 As I cuddle with my son while writing this, here’s how I budgeted for maternity leave and how to save for parental leave.

 Press play to listen to the podcast episode where I share my pregnancy announcement and the maternity leave checklist for entrepreneurs I created to prepare for the arrival of my son.
-Or listen on your favorite podcast player here.
+Listen on your favorite podcast player here.

 This blog post is made possible by CIT Bank.
 All thoughts shared are my own.

 How To Prepare Financially For Maternity Leave As An Entrepreneur

 By the time I quit my job, I was already a few months pregnant, and the thought of having to save for maternity leave was daunting.
 As I figured out my new routine, I wondered how much I should save for parental leave.
 In other words, how would I cover my salary during maternity leave?

 When working for an employer, you are eligible for partly or fully-funded benefits like health insurance and paid time off.
 But as an entrepreneur, you are responsible for everything – covering any leave you take, including parental leave.
 If this is something you want, you will have to save for it.

 It also pained me knowing I walked away from 500+ hours of paid sick leave, which could have covered two months of paid leave with my baby.
 Nevertheless, corporate was in my rearview, and I was up for the challenge of figuring it out.